RayBenefield/Forge-Dev-Kit/feature-requests.md

  - **Set highlighted object as Group Parent** - With action filtering, group parents have become more important and it would be great to just be able to look at an object and hit a button to set as group parent.
+ - **Ignore messages that don't match filter** - When a message is sent, EVERY object executes its actions, regardless of whether or not they care.
+Introducing the ability to ignore messages based on a filter would allow patterns where parent objects can relay the message, without re-triggering themselves.
+This would allow them to send themselves as an activator for their siblings.
+If not a condition, then an action to break out of a script if a condition is met.
+For example, on Message Score, the first action could be Ignore from This, so that way it can relay the message to Group.Siblings.
+And siblings can ignore any object that isn't the parent.